geaaru/tar-formers/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/geaaru/tar-formers)](https://goreportcard.com/report/github.com/geaaru/tar-formers)
 [![Build on push](https://github.com/geaaru/tar-formers/actions/workflows/push.yml/badge.svg)](https://github.com/geaaru/tar-formers/actions/workflows/push.yml)

-A library and tool to modify tar flows at runtime.
+A library and tool to modify tar flows/streams at runtime.

 The tool `tar-formers` was born to be a helpful tool for testing the library tar-formers that is mainly used by the [luet](https://github.com/geaaru/luet) the